Stuycs-K/project03-final-10-chena-link/README.md

 When a player plays all of their cards, they become the winner (if all players but one disconnect, the remaining player will be deemed the winner), and the server shuts down.
 All clients should be brought back to the central server and the server list, where they should be able to play another game.

+### Interrupts
+Interrupting a client will cause it to disconnect from both the game server (if they're in one) and central server.
+Interrupting the server terminal will shut down the central server and all game servers, causing all clients to exit.

 ### Other Notes
 - You should be able to have multiple 2-player games running at the same time.
+The server list will also display multiple active game servers.
 - 3+ player games were not tested extensively because having 4 terminals and 3 windows open kinda drove us to our breaking points.
 The only issues we can predict with 3+ player games are players disconnecting mid-game on their turn.
+- You will have to double click on windows to click buttons (if you're switching between them to play on different clients).
+The first click is to put the window into focus.
+The second click should be fine.
+- Not tested with having other computers ssh-ing into one's temp directory and running the binary there, so will it work?
+That is a great question, and the great answer to the great question is "No."